 D: For a while, I was waking up and doing one drawing every day, again practicing, I had my sketchbook and the nearest piece of fabric I saw I would sketch and they were all landscapes.

 L: Is there anything that has surprised you or that you have discovered through your art, or that your art has taught you that was surprising to you?

 D: Yes.
 But I don’t know how to answer that.

 L: What are some ideas that came out of your art?

 D: Everything.
 A lot of what I was making didn’t happen until I sort of removed myself from here.
 I moved to Delaware and I was sort of isolated and then I ended up reading, “The Bridge Called My Back.”
-I think by removing myself, I wondered more who I am, and I began to understand more who I am and why it is I’m making.
+I think by removing myself, I wondered more about who I am, and I began to understand more about who I am and why it is i’m making.
 I keep growing, each piece, each piece is teaching me something new.
-Like with the Denver piece, it taught me a lot about people, community, and spaces and relationships.
-The piece that I did more recently taught me about extraction of individuals and what that is.
+Like with the Denver piece, it taught me a lot about people, community, spaces, and relationships.
+The piece that I did more recently taught me about the extraction of individuals.
 I might not have the language for it but I’m understanding.
 And the other piece taught me about plants and regions and cultures and customs.
-They’re all connected and they might not be super xxx but it’s a part of me that is sprouting.
-Or I feel like seed are there, and it’s acknowledging that all of that is there and they’re all kind of born, and it’s all kind of this strange tetris and the words don’t come out.
+I feel like seeds are there, and it’s acknowledging that all of that is there and they’re all kind of born, and it’s all kind of this strange Tetris maze and the words don’t come out.
 Each piece, every collaboration, every interaction I have I am learning and drawing from that.

-L: Did you know that you wanted to be an artist when you were in undergrad, the College of Santa Fe or did you know what you wanted to do?
+L: Did you know that you wanted to be an artist when you were an undergrad, at the College of Santa Fe, or did you know what you wanted to do?